Hiligaynon language: Nomenclature

-Aside from Hiligaynon, the language is also referred to as Ilonggo (also spelled Ilongo), as it originated in Iloilo.
-Many speakers outside Iloilo argue, however, that this is an incorrect usage of the word Ilonggo.
+Aside from Hiligaynon, the language is also referred to as Ilonggo, also spelled Ilongo, as it originated in Iloilo.
+Many speakers outside Iloilo argue, that this is an incorrect usage of the word Ilonggo.
 In precise usage, these people opine that Ilonggo should be used only in relation to the ethnolinguistic group of native inhabitants of Iloilo and the culture associated with native Hiligaynon speakers in that place, including their language.
 The disagreement over the usage of Ilonggo to refer to the language extends to Philippine language specialists and native laypeople.

-Historically, the term Visayan had originally been applied to the people of Panay; however, in terms of language, Visayan is more used today to refer to what is also known as Cebuano.
-As pointed out by H. Otley Beyer and other anthropologists, the term Visayan was first applied only to the people of Panay and to their settlements eastward in the island of Negros (especially its western portion), and northward in the smaller islands, which now compose the province of Romblon.
-In fact, at the early part of Spanish Colonization in the Philippines, the Spaniards used the term Visayan only for these areas.
-While the people of Cebu, Bohol and Leyte were for a long time known only as Pintados.
-The name Visayan was later extended to these other islands because, as several of the early writers state, their languages are closely allied to the Visayan dialect of Panay.

 History

 Historical evidence from observations of early Spanish explorers in the Archipelago shows that the nomenclature used to refer to this language had its origin among the people of the coasts or people of the Ilawod ("los [naturales] de la playa") in Iloilo, Panay, whom Spanish explorer Miguel de Loarca called Yligueynes (or the more popular term Hiligaynon, also referred to by the Karay-a people as Siná).

-The term Hiligaynon came from the root word ilig ('to go downstream'), referring to a flowing river in Iloilo.
+The term Hiligaynon comes from the root word ilig ('to go downstream'), referring to a flowing river in Iloilo.
 In contrast, the Kinaray-a has been used by what the Spanish colonizers called Arayas, which may be a Spanish misconception of the Hiligaynon words Iraya or taga-Iraya, or the current and more popular version Karay-a ('highlanders' – people of Iraya/highlands).